The complete guide to multichannel order management

 Automated workflows

 Automating workflows removes routine tasks and labour-intensive processes to free up time in your team.
-An OMS allows you to automate just a few or most steps within your order management and allows for different rules across your platforms.
+An OMS allows you to automate most steps within your order management process and allows for different rules across your platforms.
+From printing labels to choosing carriers, it’s easy to automate all your essential tasks using an OMS.

 Centralised data